NewsLocal News

 Angie Lawson, director of communications and community relations for the district, told KSHB 41 in an email the district is taking these measures "for storm cleanup and to ensure the safety of our buildings."

-A few hours after the storm, crews were already working to clear tree debris which appeared to be the main cause of damage.
+A few hours after the storm, crews were already working to clear tree debris which appeared to be the main damage from the storm.

-Andrew Donldson lives off of Bodine Street.
+Andrew Donldson lives off Bodine Street.
 His house was one impacted by falling tree debris.

-"As soon as I came back insde I went to shut the door just got sucked out of my hand," Donldson said.
+"As soon as I came back inside, I went to shut the door, it just got sucked out of my hand," Donldson said.

 Andrew Donldson